-Andrews Yang Says He Plans To Expand His New York Mayoral Campaign’s Basic Income Program
+Andrew Yang Says He Plans To Expand His New York Mayoral Campaign's Basic Income Program

 During a conversation with The New York Times, Yang argued that UBI is the "most direct and effective thing " that could be implemented to improve American lives.
 He claimed that his work in public life continues to be focused on "advancing the goal of eradicating poverty" in U.S. society.

-The publication noted that some of Yang’s competition have adopted universal basic income into their campaigns, although it claimed they are doing so in “less specific terms.”
+The publication noted that some of Yang's competition have adopted universal basic income into their campaigns, although it observed they are doing so in "less specific terms."

-During his first public appearance since announcing his run, Yang touted his basic income program, which he said would be the largest in American history, The New York Post reported.
+During his first public appearance since announcing his run, Yang touted his basic income program, which he said would be the largest in American history, the New York Post reported.

-“We will lift hundreds of thousands of New Yorkers out of extreme poverty, putting cash relief directly into the hands of the families who desperately need help right now.”

 As noted by The New York Times, critics argue that basic income projects discourage people from working.
 Nevertheless, the concept of UBI has been gaining momentum in recent years.
 The publication pointed to the new Mayors for a Guaranteed Income group, which includes over two dozen mayors who support the proposal.